Rassena/multikino_python_script/README.md

-# PROJEKT RELACYJNEJ BAZY DANYCH
+# PROJEKT RELACYJNEJ BAZY DANYCH - PROJECT OF THE RELATIVE DATABASE
 Kamila Sproska, Michał Gadziński, Dominik Stachowiak

+This project contains all the steps undertaken to crate a relative database for a singular cinema facility.
+For the purposes of this exercise database was filled with random data, so that further processes (like creating queries) would return validatable data.

 ## [Planning](P0_planning)
 First draft of a database.
-File [multikino_database.vpp](P0_planning/multikino_database.vpp) contains class diagram.
+File [multikino_database.vpp](P0_planning/multikino_database.vpp) contains class diagram, as presented below:

 ![image](https://user-images.githubusercontent.com/61067969/143085033-d5442ea3-0b05-49d4-a622-153d75e92d6c.png)